Taliban declare 'defeat' of U.S., allies in Afghanistan

 Since 2001, nearly 3,500 foreign soldiers have been killed in the war, including around 2,200 Americans.

-(This version of the story was refiled to fix formatting garble in penultimate paragraph)
+(This version of the story fixes formatting garble in the penultimate paragraph.)

 (Reporting by Kay Johnson; Editing by Nick Macfie)